Specialized System Tools and Utilities

 command.
 A jobbed process is a non-interactive process running in background.

-You can use the %SYSTEM.Util.SetBatch()
+You can use the %SYSTEM.Process.BatchFlag()

-returns the prior mode setting.
+with no argument returns the current mode setting.

 Process priority determines how multiple concurrent processes compete for CPU resources.
 A process with a higher priority has preferential access to CPU time.